Rocket blast rips through homes south of Kyiv as Russia tries to encircle capital

 “We’ve had some time to prepare,” said Khokhol, 36, who served with the Ukrainian military in the east in 2014 and 2015 after Russia annexed Crimea.
 But they still expect Russian forces attempt to close off this relatively safe passage.
 “They wouldn’t bomb it unless it was a strategic point,” he said.

 Airstrikes have struck sporadically since Russia launched its invasion, hitting mostly infrastructure and military targets.
 The city has long had a strong military presence.
-But the Saturday blast, which officials say was caused by a Russian rocket, struck a residential area.
+But the Saturday blast, which Ukrainian officials say was caused by a Russian rocket, struck a residential area.

 Khokhol raced through largely deserted streets to the blast site, the eggs and pasta he had been planning to take to his family, who have evacuated to a nearby village, sliding around the back seat.
 By the time he arrived, firetrucks had arrived at the large crater in the middle of a cluster of brick homes built for the wealthy around 15 years ago.